samrith-s/parcel-plugin-structurize/README.md

     }
 ]

-# And the following will result in your `index.html` moved inside the `app` directory as well:
+# And the following will result in your `index.html` to be placed inside the `app` directory as well
 - Incorrect
 [
     {